portworx/px-docs/maintain/going-production-with-kubernetes.md

 * Configure separate networks for Data and Management networks to isolate the traffic

-  * Data and Management networks can be configured by giving this as a parameter when the PX is started by through the PX-Spec that is applied to each minion to have PX run as a daemonset
+  * Data network is specified giving the '-d' switch and Management networks with the '-m' switch can be configured by giving this as a parameter when the PX is started by through the PX-Spec that is applied to each minion to have PX run as a daemonset

   * Refer to this kubernetes spec for Portworx Daeemonset on how this can be configured. [spec](px-spec.yaml)

-  The mgmt and data interface must be given as follows:
+  The management and data interface must be given as follows:

    ```
    args: